 SIGN #2: Your Customer Support Team is Unresponsive

-Your ability to provide excellent customer service to your customers relies heavily on open communication with your fulfillment service provider.
+Your ability to provide excellent customer service to your customers relies heavily on open communication with your order fulfillment company.
 You need an easily reachable and reliable fulfillment support specialist to be your eyes and hands on the warehouse floor.
 If you are unable to reach your eCommerce fulfillment company’s customer support or experience prolonged delays in response times, chances are your customers are having similar experiences, and your customer retention and profits are in jeopardy.
 Look for a fulfillment provider who guarantees a quick response time and makes it easy to communicate.

 A dedicated client support team should be available to quickly address issues as they arise, and also be proactive in communicating potential challenges before they escalate.
 Delays or discrepancies should be communicated early on to put solutions in place, ensuring your customers are not affected.